JoshCO11/Supermarket_Store_Branches_Sales_Excel_Project-Data_Analytics/README.md

 > **Trends and Patterns**:
 > 1. Are larger stores consistently associated with higher
 >    sales or customer traffic?
-> 2. What is the relationship between items available and sales?
 >
 > **Segmentation**:
 > 1. Can stores be grouped into high-performing, average, and